 Vermont medical malpractice lawyers John Maley and Chris Maley have a long history of representing individuals in the area of medical malpractice, and regularly represent patients who have been injured, or the families of those who have died as a result of the negligence of medical professionals and healthcare providers &mdas; including such complex cases as birth injuries leading to cerebral palsy and other disabilities.

 John and Chris have received recognition by their peers in this area of law.
-Most notably, they are both listed in the 2022 edition of The Best Lawyers in America® in the area of medical malpractice plaintiffs law.
+Most notably, Best Lawyers® lists each of them in the 2022 edition of The Best Lawyers in America® in the area of medical malpractice plaintiffs law.
 Each has received the additional honor of being named as Best Lawyers® "Lawyer of the Year" for Medical Malpractice - Burlington.
 Chris in the 2022, 2018 and 2015 edition of Best Lawyers, and John in the 2014 edition.

 Additionally, U.S. News & World Report / Best Lawyers has again ranked Maley and Maley as a Burlington Tier One Law Firm in the area of Medical Malpractice Law in its 2022 edition of Best Law Firms.

 Examples of Medical Malpractice Cases Handled by the Maleys

 John and Chris have resolved many claims involving a wide variety of medical malpractice lawsuits including hospital and obstetrical malpractice resulting in cerebral palsy.
 These include:

 - Failure to diagnose and treat: Resolved a medical malpractice case involving the alleged failure to appropriately diagnose and treat a 42-year-old woman's severe lower extremity injury resulting in catastrophic harm for in excess of three and a half million dollars.